 Blue throated Macaw (Ara glaucogularis), White-bellied Nothuras (Nothura boraquira), Greater Rheas (Rhea americana), Southern Screamers (Chauna torquata), Plumbeous Ibis (Theristicus caerulescens), Crowned Eagles (Harpyhaliaetus coronatus), Long-tailed Ground Doves (Uropelia campestris), Golden-collared Macaws (Ara auricollis), Monk Parakeets (Myiopsitta monachus), and Burrowing Owls (Athene cunicularia)

 Threats to the Beni savanna

 For centuries the Beni savanna has suffered from logging and cattle ranching.
 The grasslands have been depleted by overgrazing and regular burning.
 Agribusiness has ‘enriched’ the savanna with non-native grassland species and the likely expansion of industrial farming for biofuel is another threat.

-In 2008 World Land Trust-US (WLT-US) and American Bird Conservancy (ABC) helped Asociación Armonía to buy an 8,785 acre ranch (3,555 hectares) to create the Barba Azul Nature Reserve in the grasslands of eastern Bolivia.
+In 2008 World Land Trust-US (WLT-US) and American Bird Conservancy (ABC) helped Asociación Armonía to buy an 8,785 acre ranch (3,555 hectares) to create the Barba Azul Nature Reserve in the grasslands of northern Bolivia.